 - allow unfit horses, or horses that are likely to give birth, into a market to be sold

 - cause or permit any injury or unnecessary suffering to a horse

 - fail to ensure that horses are accommodated, handled and treated appropriately

-- bring foals under four months without their dam (or sell without their dam)
+- bring foals under four months to a market without their dam (or sell without their dam)

 All horses must be sold with a valid identity document or passport (both generally referred to as a 'passport') and be microchipped.

 No person may permit an unfit horse (which includes a horse, pony, ass, donkey or mule) to be exposed for sale in a market, or permit a mare to be exposed for sale in a market if it is likely to give birth while it is there.

 'Unfit' is defined in the Order as including "infirm, diseased, ill, injured and fatigued".Back to top

 Protection of horses from injury or unnecessary suffering